 The language of family members affects the language development of the child.
 How do they communicate with him?
 How much opportunity the child get to speak, their encouragement, etc. affects the child’s language development.
 Children from joint families learn language faster than children from nuclear family.
 The vocabulary of children of joint families is more than the vocabulary of children of nuclear families.

-Economic status of the family
+(vi) Economic status of the family

-technology and language development
+Digital technology and language development